 - Stephen Gregg

-Stephen Gregg grew up in Albuquerque, N.M.
-His play This Is a Test helped define a genre of large-cast one-act plays when it appeared in 1988.
-Since then, he’s published 20 plays for secondary schools to perform, including Small Actors, One Lane Bridge, The New Margo, S.P.A.R., Twitch, Wake-Up Call, Sex Lives of Superheroes and Why Do We Laugh?.
-He’s been the recipient of a Jerome Fellowship from the Playwrights’ Center of Minneapolis; the Actors Theatre of Louisville’s Heideman Award for best 10-minute play (A Private Moment) and the International Thespian Society’s Founders’ Award for service to youth and theatre.
+Stephen Gregg’s play This Is a Test helped define a genre of one acts when it appeared in 1988, and it continues to be one of the most produced one-act plays in the country.
+Since then, he has published more than 20 plays for secondary schools to perform, including Small Actors, One Lane Bridge, The New Margo, S.P.A.R., Twitch and Wake-Up Call.
+His full-length play Crush appeared on the mainstage of the International Thespian Festival in 2016, and Trap appeared on the main stage of the festival in 2018.
+He has received a Jerome Fellowship from the Playwrights’ Center of Minneapolis, the Actors Theatre of Louisville’s Heideman Award for best 10-minute play (A Private Moment) and the International Thespian Society’s Founders Award for service to youth and theatre.
 Crush was developed during a residency at the William Inge Center for the Arts.
-Gregg teaches himself to write plays one tweet at a time.
+He is a member of the Writers Guild America West and Lab Twenty6 writers group.
+Gregg teaches himself to write plays, one tweet at a time.
 He lives with his husband, Todd, in Venice Beach, Calif.